m-arslaan1/React-Redux-Task-25/README.md

 Site to visit: (https://compileonlineshoestore.netlify.app)

-As per this new topic which I started learning recently, I am trying to implement a simple online shopping cart system which I have done back by using Context Api.
-This new topic is about using Redux Toolkit.
-It was not easy, I took help from internet as well but lot of things I did by my own and have created kind of full webpage.
+I recently started learning about Redux Toolkit and applied it to implement a simple online shopping cart system.
+Initially, I used the Context API for the same purpose.
+While it was challenging at first, I sought assistance from various online resources, but much of the development was done independently.
+As a result, I have successfully created a fully functional webpage.